-Every city has a story to tell.
-Every city wants you to remember something about it.
-Black Austin Tours ensures that Black histories, experiences and contributions are included in Austin's story.
-Black Austin Tours Founder and Guide, Javier Wallace, provides both in-person and virtual experiences that tell the hard truths, including those about some of our most visited places like Barton Springs, Zilker Park and the Texas State Capitol Building.
-He does this to hold the city accountable and ensure that visitors have a better understanding of the city and the sites and spaces they are visiting while here.
+Every city has a unique story to tell, and Austin is no different.
+And with its rich history, diverse culture and vibrant communities, Austin's story is bound to leave you with something memorable.
+Black Austin Tours is dedicated to ensuring that Black histories, experiences and contributions are included in Austin's narrative.
+Founder and Guide, Javier Wallace, provides both in-person and virtual experiences that shed light on the city's hard truths, including those about some of our most visited places like Barton Springs, Zilker Park and the Texas State Capitol Building.
+By leaning about the past, Black Austin Tours helps hold the city accountable and ensure that visitors have a better understanding of the city, sites and spaces they are visiting.
+Understanding the history of a place is crucial to fully appreciate it in the present.

-Austin has a history of excluding Black people from many spaces and its narrative.
-It’s impossible to call Austin the Live Music Capital of the World and not center the conversation around African-Americans.
-The same must be said about Austin’s role in barbecue culture in the U.S. It’s a conversation that can’t be had without centering the contributions of Black people.
+Unfortunately, Austin has a history of excluding Black people from many spaces and its larger history.
+It’s impossible to call Austin the Live Music Capital of the World® and not center the conversation around African-Americans who made a serious impact on Austin’s deep music background.
+And locally owned venues like Victory Grill that is one of the last remaining original Chitlin' Circuit juke joints.
+The same can be said about the city's delicious food scene and the contributions of Black people to Austin's mouth-watering barbecue culture.

 Black Austin Tours Guide and Founder Javier Wallace wearing logo shirt in Austin Texas